Zerg00s/FlowPowerAppsMigrator/README.md

 New features added:

 - `Migrate-Packages.bat` script now migrates SharePoint lists and libraries that your Apps and Flow depend on.
-- Added `Prepare-Deployment-Package-for-Client.bat` script that lets you prepare a deployment package that you can share with your Clients or Partners.
-Running this script will generate a package directory that you can then send to your Clients and Partners.
+- Added `Prepare-Deployment-Package-for-Client.bat` script to prepare a deployment package to share with your Clients or Partners.
+Running this script will generate a package directory you can send to your Clients and Partners.
 Distribution of your apps and flows is now easier than ever.

 ### 2.1 Version